usnistgov/5gdeploy/docs/tgcs.md

 `#start` may be passed as the first client flag for delayed client start, described in "advanced usage" section.
 Server flags are not accepted.

-The JSON outputs of each iperf3 container are saved in `~/compose/20230601/PREFIX` directory.
+The JSON outputs of each iperf3 container are saved in the stats directory.
 The script shows a brief summary of iperf3 flows.

 ### iperf3 Text Output